jhumbug/generator-static-app-skeleton/README.md

 #### More Gulp Commands

+`gulp -c` or `gulp --clean=true` will first delete the previous build folder.

 `gulp watch` starts watching your project for changes so it can compile and show your changes in a browser right away.

-`gulp dev` compiles everything and deploys to your dev site defined in .ftppass
+`gulp dev [-c]` compiles everything and deploys to your dev site defined in .ftppass

-`gulp staging` compiles everything and deploys to your staging site defined in .ftppass
+`gulp staging [-c]` compiles everything and deploys to your staging site defined in .ftppass

-`gulp production`  compiles everything and deploys to your production site defined in .ftppass
+`gulp production [-c]`  compiles everything and deploys to your production site defined in .ftppass